seongwook8/Travel-planning-assistance/README.md

 ## Pie Charts
 ![piechart](/images/pie.png)
-These pie charts illustrate the general distribution of different features among the dataset.
-Clicking on certain area of the pie chart updates the preceding charts by acting as a filter.
-The filter on the right can also be used to limit the data to a specific country,
+These pie charts illustrate the general distributions of different features among the dataset.
+Clicking on certain areas of the pie chart updates the preceding charts by acting as filters.
+The filter on the right can also be used to limit the data to a specific country.

 ## Daily Rates with box plots
 ![box](/images/box.png)